ditisaliya/woody/README.md

 # Woody - A Furniture Shop website

-## Woody is a fully-responsive furniture website build for the sake of enhancing my frontend skills.
+## Woody is a furniture website build for the sake of enhancing my frontend skills.

 ## Technologies used :

 1. HTML
 2. CSS